 An increasing number of former students began to file individual lawsuits against the Government of Canada and the Churches.
-Survivor groups were formed, and law firms launched class action suits on behalf of those former students.
-When it was achieved in 2007, the Indian Residential Schools Settlement Agreement was the largest class action settlement in Canadian history and marked the culmination of many thousands of active or potential civil litigation claims.
+Survivor groups were formed, and law firms launched class action suits on behalf of those former students.4 When it was achieved in 2007, the Indian Residential Schools

+Settlement Agreement was the largest class action settlement in Canadian history and marked the culmination of many thousands of active or potential civil litigation claims.

 At the same time, the IRSSA represented a step in a continuum of efforts, legal and otherwise, to come to terms with this dark chapter in the country's history.
-Churches had by then offered apologies for the residential schools; the Royal Commission on Aboriginal Peoples had called for a public inquiry into the schools; dialogues and discussions had been undertaken and, ultimately, multi-party negotiations were launched to determine and achieve a comprehensive approach to addressing these deep and complex issues.
+Churches had by then offered apologies for the residential schools; the Royal Commission on Aboriginal Peoples had called for a public inquiry into the schools5; dialogues and discussions had been undertaken and, ultimately, multi-party negotiations were launched to determine and achieve a comprehensive approach to addressing these deep and complex issues.
 The Indian Residential Schools Settlement Agreement was thus a continuation of a number of significant measures on a protracted and ongoing path toward recognizing and healing the past.

 The IRSSA also signaled the commencement of several new initiatives.
 It created a Common Experience Payment, designating \$1.9 billion to provide compensation for all surviving former residents of Indian Residential Schools.
 This marked the first time that compensation was awarded for the collective experience of all who had resided at those schools.
 The Settlement Agreement provided a five-year endowment for the Aboriginal Healing Foundation in the amount of \$125 million, and set aside an additional \$20 million for funding national and community-based commemoration projects.
-Furthermore, the Agreement established a Truth and Reconciliation Commission to compile the historical record and promote awareness of the Indian Residential School system, "to put the events of the past behind us so that we can work towards a stronger and healthier future... and pave the way to reconciliation."6 s well, the Settlement Agreement created an Independent Assessment Process (IAP) to adjudicate claims and provide compensation for former students who had suffered abuse at residential schools.
+Furthermore, the Agreement established a Truth and Reconciliation Commission to compile the historical record and promote awareness of the Indian Residential School system, "to put the events of the past behind us so that we can work towards a stronger and healthier future... and pave the way to reconciliation."6

+4 In partial response to these claims, Canada commenced, in 2003, an out-of-court Dispute Resolution process to expedite the resolution of claims.
+This process is discussed in Chapters 3 and 4 s well, the Settlement Agreement created an Independent Assessment Process (IAP) to adjudicate claims and provide compensation for former students who had suffered abuse at residential schools.
 As it was part of a class action settlement, unless a class member opted out, the IAP became the only means for former students to advance claims of abuse; all class members who did not opt out of the Settlement Agreement would be bound by its terms, and unable to sue the government or the churches for issues emanating from the residential school experience.7 Former students wishing to submit a claim under the IAP were given a five-year period in which to do so, with the deadline for applications being September 19, 2012.
 Ultimately, more than 38,000 Residential Schools survivors had filed claims under the IAP.8

-In partial response to these claims, Canada commenced, in 2003, an out-of-court Dispute Resolution process to expedite the resolution of claims.
-This process is discussed in Chapters 3 and 4 Canada, Royal Commission on Aboriginal Peoples, Report of the Royal Commission on Aboriginal Peoples (Ottawa: Minister of Supply and Services, 1996).
+5 Canada, Royal Commission on Aboriginal Peoples, Report of the Royal Commission on Aboriginal Peoples (Ottawa: Minister of Supply and Services, 1996).

-Ganada, Royal Commission on Aboriginal IRSSA, Schedule "N", p.
+6 IRSSA, Schedule "N", p.
 1.